xilopaint/alfred-pdf-tools/README.md

 ## Download and Installation

-Download the workflow file from [GitHub releases][2] and install it by double-clicking on `Alfred PDF Tools.alfredworklow`.
+Download the workflow file from [GitHub releases][2] and install it by double-clicking on `Alfred.PDF.Tools.alfredworklow`.

 ## Usage